-The CMDC report will display a line for each of the programs for which an LEA has an entitlement, so only one report has to be submitted each period.
+The CMDC report will display a line for each of the programs for which a local education agency has an entitlement, so only one report has to be submitted each period.

 What happens if I don’t submit a CMDC report?

-If you fail to submit a CMDC report for a particular reporting period, CDE will not apportion funds to your LEA for that period.
+If you fail to submit a CMDC report for a particular reporting period, the California Department of Education (CDE) will not apportion funds to your local educational agency (LEA) for that period.
 The CDE will release funding in the subsequent period if your LEA appropriately submits cash balance data that warrants the release.

 When will my district receive the apportionment?

-The CDE sends out apportionments approximately one month after the closing day of the preceding reporting window.
+The California Department of Education sends out apportionments approximately one month after the closing day of the preceding reporting window.